agarwalvipin/open_cfa/LOS/FRA/CFAI/Module 3.md

         The difference between these two is the **Deferred Tax Liability**.
       * **Indian Context:** A manufacturing company like **Bharat Forge** might buy a new machine.
 For its tax filings, it uses accelerated depreciation to lower its current tax bill.
 For its annual report to investors, it uses straight-line depreciation to show smoother, higher profits.
 This difference creates a DTL on its balance sheet.

-  * **CFA Exam Tip:** Understand that a DTL is created when accounting income > taxable income due to a temporary difference.
+  * **<mark>EXAM TIP:</mark>:** Understand that a DTL is created when accounting income > taxable income due to a temporary difference.
 The classic example is the difference in depreciation methods.

 -----